qt37t247/WGS-HPC-NUS/README.md

 Conda environments take space in your home directory (50GB only)!!
 Please do housekeeping and remove obsolete environments regularly.

+We also uploaded example files with Sentieon (https://www.sentieon.com/) using NSCC.

 ## Start a project